quii/modest-mock/README.md

 # modest mock

-modest mock is a tool to create mocks from go interfaces for your tests
+modest mock is a tool to generate type-safe mocks from go interfaces.

 # Aims